Home » Blog » Comparison » AMD vs Intel (2025): The Right CPU for Gaming, Creation & Laptops

 4. Market Share

 Although Intel is an older company than AMD, AMD has significantly changed the distribution of the market share in recent years.
 According to HardwareTimes, Intel was at 75.40% market share while AMD was at 24.60% market share in 2021.
-There was a change in these statistics when Apple changes its processors from Intel to Apple Silicon.
+There was a change in these statistics when Apple changed its processors from Intel to Apple Silicon.
 However, the majority of the market share still remains with Intel today.

 5. Security